prof-rossetti/intro-to-python/notes/python/packages/gspread.md

 # the sheet's insert_row() method wants us to pass the row number where this will be inserted (see docs):
 next_row_number = len(rows) + 2 # number of records, plus a header row, plus one

+# actually insert the data:
 response = sheet.insert_row(new_values, next_row_number)

+# see if it worked ok:
 print("RESPONSE:", type(response)) #> dict
 print(response) #> {'spreadsheetId': '____', 'updatedRange': "'Products-2021'!A9:E9", 'updatedRows': 1, 'updatedColumns': 5, 'updatedCells': 5}